 Use content-sharing platforms

 Another method for gathering theoretical data is to read through content-sharing platforms.
 Many people share their papers and writings on these sites.
 You can either hunt sources, get some inspiration for your own work or even learn new angles of your topic.

 With these sites, you have to check the credibility of the sources.
 You can usually rely on the content, but we recommend double-checking just to be sure.
 Take a look at our guide on what are credible sources?

 The more you know, the better.
 The guide, "How to undertake a literature search and review for dissertations and final year projects," will give you all the tools needed for finding literature.

 Collecting empirical data

-In order to successfully gather empirical data, you have to choose first what type of data you want as an outcome.
-There are essentially two options to choose from, qualitative or quantitative data.
-Many people mistake one term with the other, so take a look at the following article that shines a light on the differences between qualitative and quantitative research.
+In order to successfully collect empirical data, you have to choose first what type of data you want as an outcome.
+There are essentially two options, qualitative or quantitative data.
+Many people mistake one term with the other, so it’s important to understand the differences between qualitative and quantitative research.

 Qualitative vs. Quantitative data

 Information that can be measured and written with numbers.
 This type of data claims to be credible, scientific and exact.